mariano/snakefire/README.markdown

 Other OS should read [PyOpenSSL download page] [pyopenssl-download].

+#### Notifications ####

+For *Ubuntu based* systems, python-notify is in the official repositores, and can be installed the following way:

+        $ sudo apt-get install python-notify

+For *Arch Linux*, python-notify is in the extra repository, and can be installed with:

+        $ pacman -S python-notify

 #### Twisted ####

 For *Ubuntu based* systems, Twisted is in the official repositories, and can be